BenSheridanEdwards/Season_Teller_React/README.md

 ![](https://github.com/BenSheridanEdwards/Season_Teller_React/blob/master/media/SeasonTeller-LoadingPage.png)

-When the user has shared their location, and is in a location where it's summer:
+When a user is in a location where it's the season of summer, they're shown:

 ![](https://github.com/BenSheridanEdwards/Season_Teller_React/blob/master/media/SeasonTeller-SummerPage.png)

-When the user has shared their location, and is in a location where it's winter:
+When a user is in a location where it's the season of winter, they're shown:

 ![](https://github.com/BenSheridanEdwards/Season_Teller_React/blob/master/media/SeasonTeller-WinterPage.png)